AgrDataSci/ClimMob-analysis/README.md

   - **R/** contains the supporting scripts used to organise the data and perform the analysis.
 They are called by ClimMob.R
   - **report/** with its subdirectories report/en and report/es contains the markdown templates to produce the reports in both English (en) and Spanish (es, not implemented yet).
-  - **dev/** is used for the development of the package and should not be used to call for analysis or report production.